The Support Services Division coordinates and supervises the following units:

 The Property and Evidence Specialist cannot release evidence without authorization.

-View Found Property Items in possession of the Property and Evidence Unit.
+View Lost and Found Property Items in possession of the Property and Evidence Unit.

-Will be held for a period of 60 days, if the owner of the safekeeping property was issued a receipt at the time the property was taken, it must be presented along with a valid, photograph identification at the time the safekeeping property is returned.
-Mr. Larry Kiefer is the current Property and Evidence Specialist for the department and can be reached at the telephone number or e-mail address noted above.
+Will be held for a period of 60 days, if the owner of the safekeeping property was issued a receipt at the time the property was taken, it must be presented along with a valid, photograph identification at the time the safekeeping property is returned. the Property and Evidence Specialist for the department and can be reached at (510) 690-6565 or firstname.lastname@example.org

-The Personnel and Training Unit consists of a sergeant, civilian Office Specialist and Public Safety Student Aide.
+The Personnel and Training Unit consists of a sergeant and a civilian Confidential Secretary.
 The Personnel and Training unit coordinates the activities of the Personnel and Training function to ensure compliance with State, Federal, and Commission on Accreditation for Law Enforcement Agencies (CALEA) requirements, serves as the liaison between agency and Police Officers Standards Training (POST) for mandatory officer and recruit training, coordinates recruitment and hiring efforts in conjunction with Human Resources, monitors on-going training, travel, tuition payment and reimbursement requests, tracks and purchases equipment as necessary, monitors POST training budget and special projects as assigned.
 The Personnel and Training Unit can be reached at email@example.com.